David Banner

-Lavell William Crump (born April 11, 1974), known professionally as David Banner, is an American rapper, record producer, and activist.
+Lavell William Crump (born April 11, 1974), known professionally as David Banner, is an American rapper, record producer, actor, and activist.

-Born in Brookhaven, Mississippi, Banner's family moved to Jackson, where he was raised.
+Banner was raised in Jackson, Mississippi.
 Banner graduated from Southern University with a bachelor's degree, then attended University of Maryland Eastern Shore to pursue a master's.
 He started his music career as a member of the rap duo Crooked Lettaz, before going solo in 2000 with the release titled Them Firewater Boyz, Vol. 1.
 In 2003, Banner signed to Universal Records, where he released four albums: Mississippi: The Album (2003), MTA2: Baptized in Dirty Water (2003), Certified (2005), and The Greatest Story Ever Told (2008).

-Banner is also a noted producer, having produced music for himself, Trick Daddy, T.I., Lil Boosie and Lil Wayne among others.
+He is also a noted producer, having produced music for himself, Trick Daddy, T.I., Lil Boosie and Lil Wayne, among others.
+As an actor, Banner appeared in the films Black Snake Moan (2006), This Christmas (2007), The Butler (2013), and Ride Along (2014), as well as the television series Empire, Saints & Sinners, and The Family Business: New Orleans.

 Early life

-Lavell William Crump was born in Brookhaven, Mississippi, and raised in Jackson, the elder son of Zeno Crump Jr., Jackson district fire chief, and Carolyn Crump.
+Lavell William Crump was raised in Jackson, the elder son of Zeno Crump Jr., Jackson district fire chief, and Carolyn Crump.
 He graduated from Provine High School in Jackson in 1992 and then attended Southern University in Baton Rouge, Louisiana, his mother's alma mater.
 At Southern University, Crump served as president of the Student Government Association and received a bachelor's degree in business.
 He later attended the University of Maryland Eastern Shore to pursue a master's degree in education but later left the program to pursue his music career full-time.